frederic-perez/AmE-dictionary/data/idioms.md

 __play hardball__ If someone plays hardball, they will do anything that is necessary to achieve or obtain what they want, even if this involves being harsh or unfair.
 This term originated in baseball, where it alludes to using the standard ball as opposed to the slightly larger and minimally softer ball of softball.
 It was transferred to describe aggressive behavior only in the 1970s. _Defense lawyers began playing hardball._
 __play safe__
 __poor man’s__ :three::hammer: _She looked every bit the poor man’s Pamela Anderson._
+__pop up__ To suddenly appear or become available. _Problems started popping up as soon as the software went live._ _He might pop up in this movie in the tail end._
 __pounce on (someone or something)__
 __prior to__ _prep_ Before. _Prior to this episode._
 __prop up__ _But with her leg propped up._